Tim Wagner

 Tim Wagner (born 5 May 1981 in Jena) is a German politician from the Free Democratic Party.
-He is Member of the German Bundestag since 2024 to March 2025.
+He was a Member of the German Bundestag from 2024 to March 2025.

 Early life and career

-Wagner obtained Abitur at Ernst Haeckel academic secondary school in Jena in 1999.
+Wagner obtained his Abitur at Ernst Haeckel academic secondary school in Jena in 1999.
 After that he ran two martial arts- schools for three years.
 Since 2003 Wagner studied business administration at the IU International University of Applied Sciences for one year and from 2004 to 2009 political science and history at Friedrich Schiller University in Jena.
-He has run a promotional service business since 2006 and is agency head at the independent financial advisory service Deutsche Vermögensberatung since 2010.
-From 2017 t0 2019 Wagner was head of the constituency office of Gerald Ullrich and after that Parliamentary secretary of the FDP group in the Landtag of Thuringia until 2023.
+He has run a promotional service business since 2006 and has been head of the agency at the independent financial advisory service Deutsche Vermögensberatung since 2010.
+From 2017 to 2019 Wagner was head of the constituency office of Gerald Ullrich and after that Parliamentary secretary of the FDP group in the Landtag of Thuringia until 2023.

-Beside that Wagner was member of the city parents’ council for nurseries in Jena from 2011 to 2018, city parents’ spokesman and deputy Land parent spokesman for nurseries in Thuringia from 2013 to 2018 and Chairman of the association supporting the Anne Frank nursery in Jena.
+Beside that Wagner was a member of the city parents’ council for nurseries in Jena from 2011 to 2018, city parents’ spokesman and deputy Land parent spokesman for nurseries in Thuringia from 2013 to 2018 and Chairman of the association supporting the Anne Frank nursery in Jena.